haddocking/powerfit/README.md

 where <pdb> is an atomic model in the PDB-format, <map> is a density map in CCP4 or MRC-format, and <resolution> is the resolution of the map in angstrom.
 This performs a 10&deg; rotational search using the Local Cross-Correlation score on a single CPU-core.
 During the search, *powerfit* will update you about the progress of the search if you are using it interactively in the shell.
-When the search is finished, *powerfit* will output several files
+When the search is finished, several output files are created

 * 10 best scoring structures (fit_*n*.pdb)
 * A Cross-correlation map, showing at each voxel the highest LCC-value found ( *lcc.mrc* )